scartisp/Data-Structures-and-Algorithms-Homework/final/README.md

 # Data Structures and algorithms final project: quicksort time efficency

 this project implements and measures the time efficiency of quicksort using the median-of-three method by reading from file(s) containing unsorted floating point numbers, sorting the numbers using quicksort, and creating an output file containing the sorted numbers.
 Additionally, a file containing the exeuction time is created. all input and output files are .txt ASCII plain text.
+All execution times are measured in microseconds

 The example will generate 25 .txt files for each input size; 10, 100, 1000 (75 input .txt files in total).
 The files will contain random, unsorted floating point numbers ranging from -100 to 100 and are seperated by a space.